Introduction

 - Filter by metadata: if you know the question is about a specific topic or time period, filter results before searching

-Start with basic vector search and only add complexity when you can see it’s actually helping.
+Start with basic vector search and only add complexity when you can actually see it helping.

 Building the Pipeline